Options

 • value: number

 The depth of this Game Object.
+Ensure this value is only ever a number data-type.

 Returns Bullet